git cherry-pick | Learn to Cherry Pick Commits in Git

 Git is a popular version control system (VCS) often used to collaborate on a distributed code base.
 Git allows you to track all of the changes you make on your project using snapshots called commits.

-Like other version control systems, Git allows you to store a series of commits within branches.
-We can diverge from the main branch, or any branch, as often as we like by creating a new branch.
+Like other version control systems, Git allows a developer to store a series of commits within branches.
+We have the option to diverge from the main branch, or any branch, as often as we like by creating a new branch.
 This workflow leads to the eventual necessity of merging some, or all, of one branch into another.

 What is Git Cherry Pick?